Sheifc/Sheifc/README.md

 ---

 ### Experienced in Data & AI, Expanding into Cybersecurity
-### Leader at AI League, Developer at Cybersecurity League - 42 Malaga
+### AI League Leader and Cybersecurity League Developer at 42 Malaga

 ---